experience on our website. If you continue, we'll assume that you are happy to receive

 137 roof specialists have worked to open Paddington station up to the light.

-For passengers using Paddington there's much to look forward to: we’ve finished restoring the Edwardian roof, a new Hammersmith & City London Underground station has opened and the construction of a Crossrail station will bring a host of benefits.
+For passengers using Paddington there's much to look forward to as the construction of a Crossrail station will bring a host of benefits.

 The arrival of Crossrail services will transform rail travel in the region, alleviating overcrowding on the Great Western by up to 30 per cent.
 Crossrail will improve east-west links and bring 1.5m within a 45 minute commute of London.